-- (1) A person who is convicted of an offence in relation to a motor vehicle against section 79(1) shall, if during the period of 5 years prior to conviction the person has not been previously convicted- - (a) under section 79(1); or - (b) under section 79(2), (2A), (2B), (2D) or (2J); or - (c) upon indictment, of any offence in connection with or arising out of the driving of a motor vehicle by the person; or - (d) summarily of an offence against any provision of the Criminal Code, section 328A;
+(1) A person who is convicted of an offence in relation to a motor vehicle against section 79(1) shall, if during the period of 5 years prior to conviction the person has not been previously convicted-

+- (a) under section 79(1); or - (b) under section 79(2), (2A), (2B), (2D) or (2J); or - (c) upon indictment, of any offence in connection with or arising out of the driving of a motor vehicle by the person; or - (d) summarily of an offence against any provision of the Criminal Code, section 328A;

+(1A) If within the period of 5 years prior to such conviction the person has been previously convicted of an offence under section 79(1), the person shall be disqualified by such conviction and without any specific order for a period of 1 year from the date of such conviction from holding or obtaining a Queensland driver licence.

-be disqualified by such conviction and without any specific order for a period of 6 months from the date of such conviction from holding or obtaining a Queensland driver licence.
+(1B) If within the period of 5 years prior to such conviction the person has been previously convicted more than once of an offence under section 79(1), the person shall be disqualified by such conviction and without any specific order for a period of 2 years from the date of such conviction from holding or obtaining a Queensland driver licence.

-- (1A) If within the period of 5 years prior to such conviction the person has been previously convicted of an offence under section 79(1), the person shall be disqualified by such conviction and without any specific order for a period of 1 year from the date of such conviction from holding or obtaining a Queensland driver licence. - (1B) If within the period of 5 years prior to such conviction the person has been previously convicted more than once of an offence under section 79(1), the person shall be disqualified by such conviction and without any specific order for a period of 2 years from the date of such conviction from holding or obtaining a Queensland driver licence.
+(1C) If within the period of 5 years prior to such conviction the person has been previously convicted upon indictment of any offence in connection with or arising out of the driving of a motor vehicle by the person or summarily of an offence against any provision of the Criminal Code, section 328A, the person shall be disqualified by such conviction and without any specific order for a period of 1 year from the date of such conviction from holding or obtaining a Queensland driver licence.